JACET ESP 関東 1 月研究会_Announcement of January 28, 2023 meeting of JACET ESP Kanto

 1. Michael Sharpe, Kochi National University, Kochi Prefecture, Japan

-2. David Grant, National Institute of Technology, Kochi College (Kochi Kosen) - ABSTRACT:
+2. David Grant, National Institute of Technology, Kochi College (Kochi Kosen)

 In this presentation, we will report on a longitudinal study on intentional (direct) and incidental (indirect) vocabulary learning in a technology-enhanced learning context.
 The study has been conducted over a 31-month period commencing April 2019 with a group (n=160) of EFL learners at a Japanese junior engineering college.
 In the intentional component of the study, during the study period participants studied vocabulary online using a subscription-based vocabulary learning resource (WordEngine), and for the incidental component read extensively from a library of graded readers, which was monitored through MReader.
 Results at the intermediate waypoint showed vocabulary increase among participants in the range of 835 – 5973 words with a mean across the group of 2875.
-From these results, we have concluded that a synthesized, technology-enhanced learner-directed approach to vocabulary learning can be effective for certain learners across a range of abilities and may be applicable to other classroom contexts.- BIO of the presenters:
+From these results, we have concluded that a synthesized, technology-enhanced learner-directed approach to vocabulary learning can be effective for certain learners across a range of abilities and may be applicable to other classroom contexts.

 a.
 Michael Sharpe has been teaching at the university level in Japan for 18 years and is currently tenured faculty and